kyorhane/javascript---dynamic-client-side-scripting/README.md

 - I love APIs.
 [I fucking love using APIs](https://i.kym-cdn.com/photos/images/newsfeed/002/317/026/b58.jpg).
 - Rushed the drawing graphics part.
 I sure hope there's a library for both 2d and 3d animation.
 - Welp, managed to build additional media controls features on my own.
 Never knew a lot of work go into these guys.
 Well, until now that is.
+- Got the 2nd covid.
+Not a pleasant experience.
+- Storage APIs are as equally interesting as annoying.